 Questions?
 Call NCOAE Support (910) 399-8090

 Starting in Bend, Oregon, this training takes you into the Deschutes National Forest, 1.8 million acres of wilderness area along the East side of the Cascade Range.
 Explore Three Sisters Wilderness Area, a breathtaking 286,000-acre area managed by the U.S. Forest Service.
 From the east slope of the Cascade Mountains, you’ll paddle the Deschutes River, a tributary of the powerful Columbia River.
-You’ll explore remote sections of the Pacific Northwest that you never knew existed.
 As you paddle and hike, you’ll be learning, sharpening, and practicing the skills needed to plan and lead outdoor adventure trips.

 - Minimum Age: 18